Kong/docs.konghq.com/app/_hub/amberflo/kong-plugin-amberflo/_index.md

 This plugin will intercept the requests, detect which customer is making it, generate a meter event and send it to Amberflo.

 Customer detection happens via inspection of the request headers.
-So, you can configure Kong to inject the `customerId` as a header before this plugin runs.
-For instance, if you use the [Key Authentication](https://docs.konghq.com/hub/kong-inc/key-auth/) plugin, this happens by automatically.
+You can configure Kong to inject the `customerId` as a header before this plugin runs.
+For instance, if you use the [Key Authentication](https://docs.konghq.com/hub/kong-inc/key-auth/) plugin, this happens automatically.

 To avoid impacting the performance of your gateway, the plugin will batch the meter records and send them asynchronously to Amberflo.